WojtekJ98/Run-Boy-Panel/README.md

 - **Product Management**:
   - Add new products with detailed attributes.
   - Edit or delete existing products.
-  - Categorize products with customizable properties.
+  - Categorize products with custom properties.
 - **Order and User Management**:
   - View orders in real time.
   - Oversee user details.